kavyachippada/Credit-Score-Classification/README.md

 Finally, I use the selected model to make predictions on new, unseen data and evaluate its performance on this data.
 I also visualize the results to gain additional insights into the performance of the model.

+In this model,I got highest accuracy in Random Forest classifier which was 84.2%

 This project showcases my ability to work with real-world data, perform exploratory data analysis, build and evaluate machine learning models, and make informed decisions based on the results.
 I believe this project will impress hiring managers and demonstrate my skills in the field of machine learning and data science.

 Thank you for your interest in this project.
 I hope you find it informative and impressive.
 If you have any questions or comments, please do not hesitate to reach out!